 His first hint to this change is during the General Prologue as he writes about the Wife of Bath.
 She has had five husbands plus extra-marital affairs in her youth.
-Though this was not accepted during medieval times, Chaucer’s mentioning of such a woman shows that England’s society began to shift in the way they viewed sexuality.
-This shows that sex was no longer something that only men sought.
-Though Chaucer did not intend for a historian to believe that this was common; he did want to show that there were women who had affairs as well as men.
+Chaucer’s mentioning of such a woman shows that England’s society began to shift in the way they viewed sexuality revealing that sex was no longer something that only men sought.
+Though Chaucer did not intend to make this seem typical, he did want to show that there were women who had affairs as well as men.

 Though Chaucer was merely one man, and could only reflect his beliefs and ideas, his writings in Canterbury Tales is an important work to continue to be studied today.
 Through his fictional analysis of people from all areas of society, it better educates the historian during this time frame.
-Canterbury Tales not only reflects the ways in which the fourteenth century was evolving, but it also was setting the stage for what England would become, and eventually the United States.
+Canterbury Tales not only reflects how the fourteenth century was evolving, but it also was setting the stage for what England would become, and eventually, the United States.
 Therefore, The Canterbury Tales should be considered an important historical document.

 Chaucer, Geoffrey.
 "The Canterbury Tales."
 In The Norton Anthology of English Literature: The Middle Ages, by Afred, Simpson, James David, 218-315.
 New York: Norton and Company, 2006.